RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 }
 ```

-Once you are able to receive all new data, it is a matter to appending it to a Plotly chart.
+Once you are able to receive all the new data, it is a matter to appending it to a Plotly chart.
 The following long Javascript is to
-create an empty chart with 5 data groups: the real photoresistor value, the desired Set point, and the 3 LEds.
+create an empty chart with 5 data groups: the photoresistor value, the desired Set point, and the 3 LEds.
 Note the different
 formatting involved, and realize that the plot will not have *x* data, for the simple reason that we are not doing time management in this
 example.